 INCB-9471 works by attaching to one of two proteins on the surface of the immune cells.
 These proteins are called the CCR5 and CXCR4 coreceptors.
 INCB-9471 attaches to the CCR5 coreceptor.
 When INCB-9471 attaches to the CCR5 coreceptor, certain strains of HIV—called R5-tropic virus—cannot attach to, enter, or infect the cell.3

 Research may prove that INCB-9471 is a safe and effective option for treating people with R5-tropic virus, including those for whom other entry and fusion inhibitors, such as maraviroc (brand name: Selzentry), are not working.4

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.5

-In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
+In most cases, an investigational drug must be proven effective and must show continued safety in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.5

 In a 14-day Phase IIa study, INCB-9471 taken once daily was compared with placebo in HIV-infected adults who had R5-tropic virus.
 (A placebo is an inactive drug that is identical in appearance to the active drug being studied.)
 Some of participants had never taken HIV medicines before entering the study (also called treatment-naive), and others had taken HIV medicines previously (also called treatment-experienced).
 The treatment-experienced adults had been off therapy for at least 3 months.
 In this study, INCB-9471 was given alone without any other HIV medicines (also known as monotherapy).6,7

 In this study, INCB-9471 showed substantial antiviral activity against R5-tropic HIV.
 Prolonged anti-HIV activity was apparent, with viral load suppression continuing 2 weeks past the last dose.
 (Viral load is the amount of HIV in a blood sample.)
 In terms of safety, INCB-9471 was generally safe.
 No serious side effects or study drop-outs were reported.7,8